-During his stay, St. Peter is known to have caused a spring to miraculously well up in the prison so that he could baptize his fellow prisoners and two of the guards.
+During his stay, St. Peter is known to have caused a spring to miraculously well up in the prison so that he could baptize his fellow prisoners and two guards.

-However, according to Catholic Encyclopedia, the spring existed long before St. Peter’s incarceration.
+However, according to the Catholic Encyclopedia, the spring existed long before St. Peter’s incarceration.

 Here are a few frequently asked questions about the Mamertine Prison: